+While there is some dispute over this translation of the song, tradition has it that in England, between 1558 and 1829, Catholics were prohibited by law to practice their faith in public or in private.
+Until Parliament emancipated Catholics in England in 1829, it was illegal to be Catholic.
 "The Twelve Days of Christmas" was a coded message written in England as a memory aid to help young Catholics learn the basics of their faith.
 Since the song sounded like rhyming nonsense, authorities would not know that is was a religious song and young Catholics could sing it without fear of imprisonment.
 The song is, in a sense, an allegory with each of the gifts in the song representing something significant to the Bible.

 The song begins, "On the first day of Christmas my true love gave to me..."
 The "true love" repeated in the song doesn't refer to an earthly suitor, but to God himself.
 The "me" who receives the presents refers to the believing Christian.

-The "three French hens" stand for faith, hope and love -- the three gifts of the Spirit that abide, mentioned in 1 Corinthians 13.
+The three French hens stand for faith, hope and love -- the three gifts of the Spirit that abide, mentioned in 1 Corinthians 13.

-The "ten lords a-leaping" represents the Ten Commandments.
+Ten lords a-leaping represents the Ten Commandments.